ASFOpenSARlab/opensarlab-docs/docs/user-guides/opensciencelab_storage.md

 :::{warning}

-Nothing written to directories above the user `home` directory (`/home/jovyan`) will persist across server restarts.
+Anything written to directories contained in the user `home` directory (`/home/jovyan`) will persist across server restarts.
+Anything written outside of `/home/jovyan` will be lost with a server restart.
 :::

 ---